queercat/deadlock-reverse-engineering/README.md

 are there any values that grow or shrink with the size of the datagram? e.g. message size?

-i should make a tool that is able to sync video footage, overlay keyboard input, overlay timestamps with generating wireshark recordings.

-i don't think there is any other way to do this.
+i should make a tool that is able to sync video footage, overlay keyboard input, overlay timestamps with generating wireshark recordings. i don't think there is any other way to do this.

+# video tool
+- take screenshots a configurable amount per second (default 10?)
+- capture keyboard state
+- save a timestamp
+- overlay keyboard
+- show captures, label captures, generate wireshark filters for labeled captures?

 # quesitons
 what kind of information do they need to transmit?